PHYS3888/Tutorial_BuildingLearningMachines/README.md

 ### Brain damage
 _How robust is the network to some damage?_
-Imagine opening up your smartphone or phablet and pulling out some of the connections between its components.
+Imagine opening up your smartphone or phablet and pulling out some of the connections between its components :hammer:.
-How many do you think you could destroy before your phone is useless?
+How many do you think you could destroy before your phone would stop working?

-What about for our Hopfield network---what is your guess of the proportion of network weights that can be set to zero before the network's function breaks down.
+What about for our Hopfield network?
+What is your guess of the proportion of network weights that can be set to zero before the network's function breaks down.
-Write it down!
+Write it down! :memo:

 ![](figs/brainDamage.png)

-Write a function `wCorrupted = brainDamage(w,propCorrupt)` that takes as input a trained weight matrix, `w`, and outputs `wCorrupted, a version where a set proportion of weights, `propCorrupt`, have been set to zero.
+Write a function `wCorrupted = brainDamage(w,propCorrupt)` that takes as input a trained weight matrix, `w`, and outputs `wCorrupted`, a version where a set proportion of weights, `propCorrupt`, have been set to zero.

 For example, setting `propCorrupt = 0.1` should set 10% of the weights to zero.
-_HINT_: The `squareform` function will help you unravel the upper triangle weights into a vector: `wVector = squareform(w)`, and can also be used to transform back to a zero-diagonal matrix, `w = squareform(wVector);`.
+_HINT_: The `squareform` function will help you unravel the upper triangle weights into a vector: `wVector = squareform(w);`, and can also be used to transform back to a zero-diagonal matrix, `w = squareform(wVector);`.
 You may use the `randperm` function to randomly select elements to delete.

 Repeat the above exercise on memory restoration, but using the corrupted network defined by `wCorrupted` (instead of the original weights, `w`).